 A scoliosis diagnosis is necessary before treatment can begin.
 After a thorough assessment and diagnosis, treatment can begin to stop the advancement of scoliosis and improve the spinal positioning so that it’s straighter and less curved.

-Chiropractic care can help stretch the spine in order to help curves go away over time.
+Chiropractic care can help stretch the spine in order to help curves go away over time, with the end goal of complete spinal alignment and maintenance.
 Additionally, a chiropractor will make adjustments in order to reduce the angle of the scoliosis curve.
 The straighter the spine the better a person will feel and function in life.

 While bracing and surgical procedures have been used to help people deal with scoliosis, chiropractic care is a less radical treatment alternative.
 Chiropractic adjustments over time can help reduce spinal curvature.